ebrandi/FDD-book/content/chapters/part1/chapter-04.md

 }
 ```

 Here, the variable x is declared inside `print_number()`, which means it is created when the function starts and destroyed when the function ends.
 If we try to use `x` in `main()`, the compiler complains because `main()` has no knowledge of `x`—it lives in a separate, private workspace.
-This “one workspace per function” rule is one of the foundations of reliable programming: it keeps code modular, avoids accidental changes from unrelated parts of the program, and helps you reason about the behaviour of each function independently.
+This "one workspace per function" rule is one of the foundations of reliable programming: it keeps code modular, avoids accidental changes from unrelated parts of the program, and helps you reason about the behaviour of each function independently.

 **Why Local Scope Is Good**

 Local scope brings three key benefits to your code:

-* Prevents bugs — a variable inside one function cannot accidentally overwrite or be overwritten by another function’s variable, even if they share the same name.
+* Prevents bugs — a variable inside one function cannot accidentally overwrite or be overwritten by another function's variable, even if they share the same name.
-* Keeps code predictable — you always know exactly where a variable can be read or modified, making it easier to follow and reason about the program’s flow.
+* Keeps code predictable — you always know exactly where a variable can be read or modified, making it easier to follow and reason about the program's flow.
 * Improves efficiency — the compiler can often keep local variables in CPU registers, and any stack space they use is automatically freed when the function returns.

-By keeping variables confined to the smallest area where they’re needed, you reduce the chances of interference, make debugging easier, and help the compiler optimise performance.
+By keeping variables confined to the smallest area where they're needed, you reduce the chances of interference, make debugging easier, and help the compiler optimise performance.

 **Why scope matters in driver development**

-In FreeBSD device drivers, you’ll often manipulate temporary values—buffer sizes, indices, error codes, flags that are relevant only within a specific operation (e.g., probing a device, initialising a queue, handling an interrupt).
+In FreeBSD device drivers, you'll often manipulate temporary values—buffer sizes, indices, error codes, flags that are relevant only within a specific operation (e.g., probing a device, initialising a queue, handling an interrupt).
 Keeping these values local prevents cross-talk between concurrent paths and avoids subtle race conditions.
 In kernel space, small mistakes propagate fast; tight, local scope is your first line of defence.

 **From Simple Scope to Real Kernel Code**

-You’ve just seen how a local variable inside a small C program lives and dies within its function.
-Now, let’s step into a real FreeBSD driver and see exactly the same principle at work, but this time in code that interacts with actual hardware.
+You've just seen how a local variable inside a small C program lives and dies within its function.
+Now, let's step into a real FreeBSD driver and see exactly the same principle at work, but this time in code that interacts with actual hardware.

-We’ll look at part of the VirtIO subsystem, which is used for virtual devices in environments like QEMU or bhyve.
-This example comes from the function `virtqueue_init_indirect()` that is located between the lines 230 and 271 in the file `sys/dev/virtio/virtqueue.c` in FreeBSD 14.3 source code, which sets up “indirect descriptors” for a virtual queue.
-Watch how variables are declared, used, and limited to the function’s own scope, just like in our earlier `print_number()` example.
+We'll look at part of the VirtIO subsystem, which is used for virtual devices in environments like QEMU or bhyve.
+This example comes from the function `virtqueue_init_indirect()` that is located between the lines 230 and 271 in the file `sys/dev/virtio/virtqueue.c` in FreeBSD 14.3 source code, which sets up "indirect descriptors" for a virtual queue.
+Watch how variables are declared, used, and limited to the function's own scope, just like in our earlier `print_number()` example.

-Note: I’ve added some extra comments to highlight what’s happening at each step.
+Note: I've added some extra comments to highlight what's happening at each step.

 ```c
 static int